Last Updated on

 Businesses registered in multiple countries

 Where a customer gets his business registered for VAT in more than one GCC country, the VAT paid or collected on each transaction should be accounted for with the country most closely associated to the transaction.
-Suppose, a manufacturer registered in KSA has factories in both KSA and UAE and he sells to a customer in USA from the factory located in the UAE, the sale should be noted on its VAT return of UAE instead of KSA.
+Suppose, a manufacturer registered in KSA has factories in both KSA and Dubai and he sells to a customer in USA from the factory located in the Dubai, the sale should be noted on its VAT return of Dubai instead of KSA.